wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 <td>YARN Timeline Server</td>
 <td>The YARN Timeline Server (also known as the Generic Application History Server) has been enabled by default.
 The Timeline Server provides generic information about completed applications (such as application ID, application name, application status, application submission time, and application completion time).

-This application information can be retrieved from the head node by accessing the URI http://headnodehost:8188 or by running the YARN command: yarn application –list –appStates ALL.
+This application information can be retrieved from the head node by accessing the URI http://headnodehost:8188 or by running the YARN command: yarn application -list -appStates ALL.

 This information can also be retrieved remotely though a REST API at https://{ClusterDnsName}. azurehdinsight.cn/ws/v1/applicationhistory/.